Cylinders in canonical del Pezzo fibrations: Degree or lower

-Assume that the type of $\wS$ is one of types in Table \ref{list(3)}.
-In this subsection, in order to show ``if" part of Theorem \ref{main(1-3)}(4), we shall explicitly construct a cylinder on $S$ according to the type in the list of Table \ref{list(3)}.

-\begin{lem} If one of the following conditions holds: \begin{enumerate} \item $d=2$ and $\wS$ is of one of those in the list of Table \ref{list(3)}. \item $d=1$ and $\wS$ is of $A_7+A_1$, $D_5+2A_1$, $(A_7)'$, $D_5+2A_1$, $E_6$ or $D_5$-type. \end{enumerate} Then $S$ contains a cylinder. \end{lem} \begin{proof} In (1), let $N$ be the union of all $(-2)$-curves on $\wS$, which is defined over $k$.
+Let the notation and assumptions be the same as in Proposition \ref{5-4(0)}.
+Then the type of $\wS$ is one of those in Table \ref{list(3)}.
+In this subsection, we shall show the ``if" part of Theorem \ref{main(1-3)}(4).
+In other words, we will explicitly construct a cylinder on $S$ according to the type in the list in Table \ref{list(3)}. \begin{lem} With the notation and assumptions as in Proposition \ref{5-4(0)}, assume further that one of the following conditions holds: \begin{itemize} \item $d=2$ and $\wS$ is of one of those in the list of Table \ref{list(3)}; \item $d=1$ and $\wS$ is of $A_7+A_1$, $D_5+2A_1$, $(A_7)'$, $D_5+2A_1$, $E_6$ or $D_5$-type. \end{itemize} Then $S$ contains a cylinder. \end{lem} \begin{proof} In the case of $d=2$, let $N$ be the union of all $(-2)$-curves on $\wS$.
 At first, we shall deal with the cases in which $\wS$ is of $(A_5)'$, $(A_3+A_1)'$ and $A_3$-type.
-For these cases, we can take a birational morphism $\tau :\wS \to W_4$, which is the compositions of the successive contractions the $(-1)$-curves corresponding to the vertices $\bullet$ in the dual graph in Table \ref{list(3)} and that of the proper transform of the branch components such that all curves corresponding to vertices with no label in the dual graph in Table \ref{list(3)} are contracted by $\tau$, according to the type of $\wS$, where $W_4$ is a weak del Pezzo surface of degree $4$ and $2A_1(1)$-type over $k$.
+For these cases, we can take a birational morphism $\tau :\wS \to W_4$, which is the compositions of the successive contractions of the $(-1)$-curves corresponding to the vertices $\bullet$ in the dual graph in Table \ref{list(3)} and that of the proper transform of the branch components such that all curves corresponding to vertices with no label in the dual graph in Table \ref{list(3)} are contracted by $\tau$, according to the type of $\wS$, where $W_4$ is a weak del Pezzo surface of degree $4$ and of $(2A_1)_<$-type over $k$.
 Note that, by construction, $\tau$ is defined over $k$.
-Moreover, the image of the reduced curves corresponding to all vertices of this dual graph via $\tau$ is the union of either $M_1+M_2+\Gamma$ or $M_1+M_2+\Gamma _1+\Gamma _2$, where $M_1$ and $M_2$ are $(-2)$-curves on $W_{4,\kc}$, $\Gamma$ is a $0$-curve on $W_{4,\kc}$ and $\Gamma _1$ and $\Gamma _2$ are $(-1)$-curves on $W_{4,\kc}$ meeting transversally at a point.
+Moreover, the image of the reduced curves corresponding to all vertices of this dual graph via $\tau$ is the union of either $M_1+M_2+\Gamma$ or $M_1+M_2+\Gamma _1+\Gamma _2$, where $M_1$ and $M_2$ are $(-2)$-curves on $W_{4,\kc}$, $\Gamma$ is a $0$-curve on $W_{4,\kc}$, and $\Gamma _1$ and $\Gamma _2$ are $(-1)$-curves on $W_{4,\kc}$ meeting transversally at a point.
 Notice that these curves on $W_{4,\kc}$ are in one-to-one correspondence to these vertices with a label of this dual graph.
-Since two $(-2)$-curves on $W_{4,\kc}$ admit a $k$-rational point respectively, $W_4$ contains a cylinder, whose $\tau (N)$ is contained this boundary (see also \S \S \ref{3-2}).
-That is, $\wS$ contains a cylinder $\wU$, whose $N$ is contained this boundary.
+Since two $(-2)$-curves on $W_{4,\kc}$ admit a $k$-rational point respectively, $W_4$ contains a cylinder, which contains $\tau _{\ast}(N)$ in its boundary (see also \S \S \ref{3-2}).
+Thus, $\wS$ contains a cylinder $\wU$, which contains $N$ in its boundary.
 Therefore, we see that $S$ contains a cylinder $\sigma (\wU ) \simeq \wU$.